If you hoped Bill would give up this Baldur’s Gate 3 fixation any time soon, mods have dashed it.

 In games like the Baldur’s Gate series with multiple party members, it’s common for the creators to have the party members banter with each other.

 However, a given scripted conversation can only occur if the relevant characters are present.
-The reason why characters began speaking to each other in the party of six is that they never had the chance.
+The reason why characters began speaking to each other in the party of six is that they never before had the chance.
 For example, both Wyll and Gale are spellcasters, so it’s quite possible I never had both of them in the same party before.

 Therefore, playthrough 12 will be a “banter run.”
 Using Adjustable Party Limit, I plan to have all the game’s playable characters in the same party at once.
 The goal is to hear most of the available inter-character conversations in the game.